Below is me talking about my research interests, in a 2 minute video produced by the College of Arts and Law at the University of Birmingham.

 From September 2013 for 12 months I was funded by an AHRC Fellowship (Science in Culture theme) to pursue an investigation of the potential epistemic benefits of delusional beliefs, distorted memories, and confabulatory explanations.
 Ema Sullivan-Bissett worked with me on the project as a part-time research fellow.

-The project outputs include a monograph on the topic, which is still in preparation, several research papers (see below), and a special issue of Consciousness and Cognition on Costs and Benefits of Imperfect Cognitions.
+The project outputs include a monograph on the topic, which is forthcoming in June 2020, several research papers (see below), and a special issue of Consciousness and Cognition on Costs and Benefits of Imperfect Cognitions.
 The project workshop was held in May 2014 at the University of Birmingham.

 As part of the project, we also created an international network of researchers, the Imperfect Cognitions research network, featuring scholars from different disciplinary backgrounds and at different stages of their career.